|

 normally offered.
 The particular problem is selected in consultation with

 the biology faculty.
-(One to three credits).
+(0.25 to 1 course credit).

 302.